ravichas/TidyingData/1-TidyingData-R-RStudio-Intro.md

 ### Installing and using packages in R

--   R comes with core packages (basic).
+-   R comes with core packages (base R).
 There are several packages available for R (Ex.
 Tidyverse)
 -   How can I install a package? <code>install.packages("foreign") \# to install foreign package </code>
 -   After installation, you have load the package, using the following command
     <pre> <code>